COVID-19 Pandemic Response

 Who can I contact for more information?

-At this time, Customer Care remains available to answer your questions about games, prizes and other general lottery information.
+At this time, Player Care remains available to answer your questions about games, prizes and other general lottery information.

-You can contact Customer Care by calling 1-800-665-3313.
-Call hours to Customer Care are 7:30 a.m. to 4:30 p.m.
+You can contact Player Care by calling 1-800-665-3313.
+Call hours to Player Care are 7:30 a.m. to 4:30 p.m.
 We are experiencing longer than normal hold times and we ask for your patience during this time.